 Starting a Food Pantry

 Interested in offering free food to community members?
-If you already have food to re-distribute or are planning to collect food items from private sources, please follow these Guidelines for Charitable Feeding Operations.
 If you are interested in receiving donated food to re-distribute, consider partnering with the L.A.
 Regional Food Bank, which is currently accepting new applications for partner pantries.
 More information here.

 Joining a Food Recovery Network